mgimond/Spatial_pre2021/_book/A04-Raster-Operations.md

 501 - 1000            | 1000
 1001 - 11000          | 11000

-The first step is to create a plain matrix where the first and second columns list the starting and ending values of the range of `r` values that are to be reclassified, and where the third column lists the new raster cell values.
+The first step is to create a plain matrix where the first and second columns list the starting and ending values of the range of input values that are to be reclassified, and where the third column lists the new raster cell values.

 ```r